lacf95/vim_a_sense_of_project/article.md

 # Vim: A sense of project

 ## Introduction
-Vim (or [Neovim](https://neovim.io/)) is an eminent text editor, it is lightweight, ubiquitous and customizable in its core, but those are secondary traits, what makes Vim shine are fast writing capabilities with powerful keyboard centered composable commands.
+Vim (or [Neovim](https://neovim.io/)) is an awesome text editor, it is lightweight, ubiquitous and customizable in its core, but those are secondary traits, what makes Vim shine are its fast writing capabilities with powerful keyboard centered composable commands.

 Despite its benefits, there is a large list of things of Vim can't do like: